Publications

 The main objective of the study is to determine the labor market outcomes of graduates of the following programs with focus on their participation in the informal economy: Senior High School (SHS), Post-secondary non-tertiary programs, Technical Vocational Education and Training (TVET), College programs, and Post-college programs.
 Data from the PSA’s Labor Force Surveys revealed that women with no schooling are the most vulnerable to informality.
 TVET is able to provide intervention, however, only for younger men of no formal schooling.
 Most SHS graduates do not participate in the labor force as most pursue higher education.
 When they do get employed after SHS, they are most likely in informal work.

-NEW!
 Developing Regional Economic Complexity Through Product Specialization

 with the UP President Edgardo J. Angara Fellowship